Hold Your Man: Plot

 Small-time con man Eddie Hall hides from his latest victim and a policeman in the first unlocked apartment he can find.
-It turns out to occupied by Ruby Adams, a cynical woman with numerous boyfriends.
+It turns out to be occupied by Ruby Adams, a cynical woman with numerous boyfriends.
 When it is safe to come out, Eddie wants to become better acquainted with his pretty rescuer.
 Although she resists at first, she ends up falling in love with him.

 Eddie's partner Slim comes up with a scheme to catch one of Ruby's married admirers in a compromising position and blackmail him, but Eddie finds at the last moment that he cannot bear to have his girl involved in something that sordid.
 He breaks into Ruby's apartment and punches the would-be victim, accidentally killing him.
 Eddie escapes, but Ruby is caught and sentenced to a reformatory for two years.
 One of her fellow inmates turns out to be Gypsy Angecon, Eddie's previous girlfriend.

 When Eddie learns from a released Gypsy that Ruby is pregnant with his child, he visits her; but, as a fugitive, he has to pretend to be there to see another inmate.
 Even though the authorities become suspicious, Eddie is determined to marry Ruby so his child will not be illegitimate.
 With the police closing in, instead of escaping he persuades a minister visiting his wayward daughter to marry them.

 Afterwards, Eddie is caught and sent to prison.
 When he gets out, he is welcomed by Ruby and their young son.
 Ruby announces that Al Simpson, who had wanted to marry her himself, has gotten Eddie a legitimate job.